aswatisrl/vidi-mqtt-driver/README.md

 ### Compose repository
 We provide a repository with the default Docker Compose configuration.
 This repository can be found at https://github.com/aswatisrl/vidi-mqtt-driver

-To clone this repository, log in on the host (the machine that will run the driver) and execute the following command:
+To clone this repository, open a console on the host (the machine that will run the driver) and execute the following command:

 ```console
 cd /opt